 Please take time to read and understand these rules.

 - The Vitus First Tracks Enduro Cup is aimed at riders with a good level of skill/ fitness.
 NOT AT NOVICE LEVEL!!
-Riders will encounter various trail types in all conditions and cover approximately 18km for the main race or 12km for the Sport category.
+Riders will encounter various trail types in all conditions and cover approximately 18km for the main race or 12km for the Challenger category.

 - Details of the stages will not be made known before each round.